-- 1. Demonstrate a general knowledge of the Christian theological tradition in Scripture, church history and doctrine; - 2.
-Demonstrate a focused knowledge and understanding within an area of specialization (e.g., basic scholarship in specialization and/or interdisciplinary knowledge); - 3.
-Articulate and deploy the critical method, or methods, appropriate to the chosen thesis topic (capstone project); - 4.
-Locate and evaluate scholarly resources, incorporate them appropriately into the thesis proposal and thesis, and document them according to appropriate citation practices; and - 5.
-Develop and persuasively argues a thesis statement a) supported by evidence, b) employing scholarly vocabulary specific to the field, and c) presented in a framework informed by critical and theoretical contexts. - 1.
-Core Requirements 54 semester hours - a.
-Designated field courses -24 semester hours b.
-Specialization courses -15 semester hours
+- a.)
+Demonstrate a general knowledge of the Christian theological tradition in Scripture, church history and doctrine; - b.)
+Demonstrate a focused knowledge and understanding within an area of specialization (e.g., basic scholarship in specialization and/or interdisciplinary knowledge); - c.)
+Articulate and deploy the critical method, or methods, appropriate to the chosen thesis topic (capstone project); - d.)
+Locate and evaluate scholarly resources, incorporate them appropriately into the thesis proposal and thesis, and document them according to appropriate citation practices; and - e.)
+Develop and persuasively argues a thesis statement a) supported by evidence, b) employing scholarly vocabulary specific to the field, and c) presented in a framework informed by critical and theoretical contexts.

+Core Requirements - 54 semester hours

+Designated field courses -24 semester hours